kazhala/dotbare/README.md

 ## Testing

 `dotbare` is unit tested using [bats](https://github.com/bats-core/bats-core).
 Mock tests are implemented using PATH override method.
-This documented in a dedicated README in tests folder for more readability and extensibility.
+This is documented in a dedicated README in tests folder for better readability and extensibility.

 Not all functions have 100% coverage and lots of user interaction cannot be effectively tested, please fire up issues if something went wrong.